MaikDulle/MaikDulle.github.io/_posts/2024-01-26-Scrape and Analyze_GoogleMapsData.md

 <br>

 We also plot the Cumulative Distribution Function (CDF) Plot cause its helpful to understand the proportion of observations below a certain value.
-The plot shows us that only around 13% of ratings were 4 or less and nearly 70% gave a rating of 5.

 ``` r
 # Cumulative Distribution Function (CDF)